Brightspace/D2L.CodeStyle/README.md

 3. Ensure that all tests pass

-4. `rebase` your changes against master. *Do not merge*.

-5. Submit a pull request to this repository.
+4. Submit a pull request to this repository.
 Wait for tests to run and someone to chime in.